 It happened to Andy Lundberg when he was flying recently from Kansas City to Baltimore on Southwest Airlines.
-A Transportation Security Administration screener pointed him to the PreCheck line, where he waited behind a dozen other frequent travelers with the agency’s trusted traveler designation.
+A Transportation Security Administration screener pointed him to the TSA PreCheck line, where he waited behind a dozen other frequent travelers with the agency’s trusted traveler designation.
 “TSA PreCheck members fume as their lines get longer”

 Between passports, passport cards, mobile passports and a constellation of trusted-traveler programs such as Global Entry, Sentri and Nexus, international travelers have a lot to choose from this summer.
 Chances are, there’s a program that will suit your itinerary and help you avoid long lines when you come home.